-After three years of nursing school I graduated with a bachelors of science in nursing and I had a whole new journey ahead of me.
+After three years of nursing school, I graduated with a bachelor of science in nursing and I had a whole new journey ahead of me.
 I began my career specializing on a neuroscience and stroke unit and earned certifications as a Stroke Certified Registered Nurse and Public Health Nurse.
 In 2017, I began a new phase in my nursing career as an emergency room RN.

 An itch to write came back again.

 A few years into my nursing career I had an urge to write again.
 I missed the creatively I had when writing back in my early college days.
 In addition, I wanted to create a more flexible career path for myself now that I am a busy mom with two great kiddos.